[View Webcam of Vilano Pier]

 To get to Vilano Beach, you must take the scenic route.
-And by that we mean coastal AIA, a designated Scenic Byway.
-This Byway supports a variety of wildlife including birds, the gopher tortoise and endangered species.
+And by that, we mean coastal AIA, a designated All-American Road.
+This Byway supports a variety of wildlife including birds, the gopher tortoise, and other endangered species.

-Fishing is a popular pastime.
-Choose from surf fishing, fishing from the pier or launch your boat from the ramp.
-Boaters can tie up at the marina, the pier and many local restaurants have docks where guests can disembark to take a break from the waves.
+Choose from surf fishing, fishing from the pier, or launch your boat from the ramp.
+Boaters can tie up at the marina, the pier, or at one of many local restaurants with docks for guests to disembark and take a break from the waves.

 In 1888, guests of the Hotel Ponce de Leon in St. Augustine would spend the day at the beach in Vilano.
 The Hotel Ponce de Leon was an exclusive luxury resort built by Standard Oil Magnate Henry Flagler.
 The opulent hotel was the winter home of the American elite.
 Today the Hotel Ponce de Leon is Flagler College and a National Historic Landmark.

-The annual Vinny’s Pizza Vilano Bridge Run is held in March with a 5K and 10K option.
+- The annual Vilano Bridge Run is held in the spring, with a 5K and 10K option.

 - The Lullaby of the Rivers Music Fest at North Shores Park held annually in spring.

 - Vilano Beach Artisan Market Walk held every third Saturday at the Vilano Beach Pier.